 Why did you decide to start this program?

 Geisinger recognized a need within our patient population.
 Food insecurity is a common problem affecting 1 in 8 adults in America, 1 in 7 adults in Pennsylvania, and in some of our communities, ultimately affecting 30-60 percent of our patients.

 How do patients enroll?

-We screen our patients for Type 2 diabetes, over 18 years of age, with sugars out of control typified by HBA1C higher than 8.0.
+We screen our patients for Type 2 diabetes (over age 18), with hemoglobin HbA1c greater than 8.0.
 If the patients are able to commit to weekly food pick-ups, participate in the education part of the program and engage with our care team, we facilitate the referral.
 They can then begin the program.

 How is the program staffed?